 RB: No, not really.
-I mean, you're living in a hotel, which is - so, just knowing - having stuff separate in my car usually is what I did from - this is my boat gear, this is my personal gear for when I'm on land and whatnot.
-Nowadays I've been doing it now with everyone has a usually a smartphone.
+I mean, you're living in a hotel, which is - so having stuff separate in my car usually is what I did from - this is my boat gear, this is my personal gear for when I'm on land and whatnot.
+Nowadays, I've been doing it now - everyone has usually a smartphone.
 So, getting around is a lot easier versus back when I first started.
-Even though it was 2004, you think, "Oh, that's not that long."
+Even though it was 2004, you think, "Oh, that's not that long ago."
 Yes, we had to use almost paper maps.
-Stuff like that was done on the internet, we didn't have smartphones [laughter].
-So, getting around was a lot harder back in the day.
-But now it's real simple with the smartphones and all the technology you have in your pocket, [laughter].
+Stuff like that was done on the internet.
+We didn't have smartphones.
+Getting around was a lot harder back in the day.
+But now it's real simple with the smartphones and all the technology you have in your pocket. [laughter]

 SW: Right.
-So, you have observed for nineteen years, you have seen a lot of change.
-Can you think of anything else, the smartphone but any other of the technology that the industry uses?
+What other things?
+So, you have observed for nineteen years.
+You've seen a lot of change.
+Can you think of anything else?
+The smartphone, but any other technology that the industry uses?

-RB: Oh, yes.
-We use them a lot of new technology now from tablets - for when we have to upload trips and stuff like that.
-Because when I first started, my trip upload was nothing but a phone call. [laughter] I just called inside, this is the type of trip I went on and there were few questions prompt and that was it.
+RB: Oh, yeah.
+We use a lot of new technology now, from tablets for when we have to upload trips and stuff like that.
+When I first started, my trip upload was nothing but a phone call. [laughter] I just called and said this is the type of trip I went on, and there were a few questions prompts and that was it.
 That was the end of the day.
-But now our trip is almost all uploaded onto a tablet and it's almost a duplicate copy to the to the paperwork on some trips.
-It's almost a duplicate copy of a regular trip.
-So, yes, there's a lot more stuff that we've had to learn on the fly from tablets to digital cameras.
-Because before, we just use point and shoot cameras and - to end reaches where we can talk to shore help or there's significant others or family from texting standpoint on boats.
-Yes, just all kinds of new things which is added more work to the program from when I first started.
+But now our trip is almost all uploaded onto a tablet and it's almost a duplicate copy to the paperwork.
+On some trips, it's almost a duplicate copy of a regular trip.
+So, yes, there's a lot more stuff that we've had to learn on the fly, from tablets to digital cameras because before, we just used point-and-shoot cameras to InReach, where we can talk to shore help or significant others or family from a texting standpoint on boats.
+Yeah, just all kinds of new things which has added more work to the program from when I first started.

-SW: Well, yes, expand upon that.
+SW: Well, expand upon that.
 What do you mean exactly?
 So, technology has made more work and not less.

-RB: Yes.
-So, the stuff that we gathered has been pretty much the same since day one.
-We're gathering discards and we're quantifying those discards, you know, why are the fishermen getting rid of those discards or whatnot?
-Or why are they keeping what they're keeping, most of the time it's for - because they're selling their livelihood.
-Sometimes they're using it for bait or for other programs, but most of the time it's - that's their livelihood.
+RB: Yeah.
+The stuff that we gathered has been pretty much the same since day one.
+We're gathering discards and we're quantifying those discards.
+Why are the fishermen getting rid of those discards or why are they keeping what they're keeping?
+Most of the time, it's because they're selling.
+That's their livelihood.
+Sometimes they're using it for bait or for other programs, but most of the time that's their livelihood.
 They're keeping it.
-But then, the actual physical work on deck has not really changed much since I've started.
+But then, the actual physical work on deck has not really changed much since I started.
 But how we present that data has changed from when I started.
-So, when I first started as nothing but just handwritten paperwork and here you go, at the end of the day and then you were done with it.
-Nowadays it's the handwritten paperwork plus the transcribing that onto a tablet, which is pretty much the same thing digitally.
-Then yes, just how we label things now with all these photos and stuff that we have to take and yes - just more piled on.
+So, when I first started, it was nothing but just handwritten paperwork, "here you go" at the end of the day, and then you were done with it.
+Nowadays it's the handwritten paperwork plus transcribing that onto a tablet, which is pretty much the same thing digitally.
+Then just how we label things now with all these photos and stuff that we have to take.
+Just more piled on.